dariomorellidesign/Cinelab_video_player/docs/NEURAL_RENDERING.md

 ## The simple workflow

-1. Extract CineLab to a dedicated folder, for example `C:\CineLab-NR-Test`.
+1. Extract CineLab to a dedicated folder.
 2. Start CineLab once and confirm that normal playback works with **SR Off**.
-3. Install a compatible ReShade build with add-on support for `CineLabVideoPlayer.exe`, selecting the DirectX 10/11/12 path when asked by its installer.
+3. Install a compatible [ReShade build with add-on support](https://reshade.me/#download) , selecting `CineLabVideoPlayer.exe`, and then selecting the DirectX 10/11/12 path when asked by its installer.
 4. Add the compatible RenoDX/NR components supplied by their own provider to this same test folder.
-Keep components from one matching release together.
+Keep components from one matching release together: You can find all the components and DLLs on [their Discord channel](https://discord.com/invite/renodx) .
 5. Start CineLab and press **Home** to open ReShade.
 Open **Add-ons**, locate the Neural Rendering panel, enable it, then return to the video.
 6. Use the player’s **SR** control as the carrier path required by the optional component.
 Compare it against **SR Off** with the same scene and output resolution.